This post may contain affiliate links. For more information, please read my disclosure policy.

 Reading great books with our grammar stage kids is wonderful, but I’ve always felt there should be more.
 Perhaps a bit of narration, discussion of vocabulary, or a coloring page.
-Activities which expand on the reading and help retention.
+Activities that expand on the reading and help retention.

 But it’s hard coming up with ideas of our own.
-Which is why I adore expanding the learning with Tapestry of Grace’s lapbooks!
+This is why I adore expanding the learning with Tapestry of Grace’s lapbooks!

 Creating the Lapbook

-If you’re wondering what a lapbook is, a lapbook is a book which opens up to display the mini-books and flaps the child has created.
+If you’re wondering what a lapbook is, a lapbook is a book that opens up to display the mini-books and flaps the child has created.
 While you can make your own, usually you print out sheets to cut, fold, and fill out before gluing or fastening the flap to the book.

-Tapestry of Grace’s lapbooks are an easy hands-on activity to expand on your history readings.
+Tapestry of Grace‘s lapbooks include easy hands-on activities to expand on your history readings.
 Kids cut, color, write, and glue.
 By the time they’re finished, their retention is much better.

 In fact, you’ll want to be prepared to chat about the activity for the next several days!
 My own kids love telling me all about what they learned this past week.

 As I prefer the digital download of the lapbook, I begin by printing up the sheets we need.
 Each week of Tapestry of Grace has its own activities so you’re not trying to cram an entire quarter’s learning into one afternoon!

 And no, you don’t need to guess.
-Tapestry of Grace has provided a sheet which lets you know what activity to do when.
+Tapestry of Grace has provided a sheet that lets you know what activity to do when.
 This helps tremendously when I’m filing my pages for the year.
 I can print out the lapbook sheets and drop them in my weekly files.

 When we first switched to Tapestry of Grace, my 4th child was in upper grammar.
 Each week on Friday we would sit down and fill out the lapbook together.
 We’d chat about what he learned.
 Then he’d color, write, and paste.
 It was a beautiful finish to his weekly studies.